 They prefer staying in areas that provide them shelter from predators.
 Thus, they are mostly seen near scrub trees, boulders, and woodlands.
 The area should have soft soil so that they can dig burrows.
 The area they choose needs to be open for the foraging of grasses and cereals for food.

 European rabbits are mostly found in several parts of southwestern Europe including Portugal, Spain, and western France.
 Their population is also huge in northwest Africa including Algeria and Morocco.

 These rabbits are known for having a high reproductive capability.
 Their population increases very fast.
 The breeding period starts in autumn and continues till summer.
 They become sexually active at the age of three to four years.
 They give birth to four-six kittens, born blind, deaf and naked.
 Babies are kept in nesting burrows till the period they start walking.
-Mating can start immediately after giving birth.
+One of the most interesting facts about their life cycle is that mating can start immediately after giving birth.

 European rabbits can live up to 9 years in the wild.

 The European rabbit is prey to many species like a fox, wolf, wolverine, dogs, etc. these predators can kill both young and adult rabbits by surprising them.
 European rabbits are smart enough to get caught by these species as they can run faster.
 Foxes and badgers even dig out kittens from burrows and kill them.
 Even brown rats are considered a serious threat to kittens.

 Take a glance at some of the interesting facts about this cute little mammal;

 In the year 2005, the Portuguese Institute of Conservation and Forests declared this species as “near threatened”.
 In the year 2008, the International Union for the Conservation of Nature reclassified this species as Near Threatened.

 Here you can find out all about thousands of mammals, reptiles, birds, amphibians, and fishes walking, flying, and swimming the Earth.